agilexrm-docs/docs/guides/common/PageFormShape.md

 1.  **Form Properties**

-    You can access to the configuration window by clicking at the “options”
+    You can access to the configuration window by clicking at the **options**

     ![](../media/AgileDialogsDesignGuide/PageFormShape_08.png)